mui/material-ui/README.md

 ## Contribute

 [Material-UI](http://callemall.github.io/material-ui/) came about from our love of [React](http://facebook.github.io/react/) and [Google's Material Design](https://www.google.com/design/spec/material-design/introduction.html).
-We're currently using it on a project we're working on at [Call-Em-All](https://www.call-em-all.com/) and plan on adding to it and making it better.
+We're currently using it on a project at [Call-Em-All](https://www.call-em-all.com/) and plan on adding to it and making it better.
 If you'd like to help, check out our [gh-pages](https://github.com/callemall/material-ui/tree/gh-pages) branch.
 We'd greatly appreciate any feedback you may have. :)